Social Media and online reviews, when used effectively, can help grow your business.

 - Brand mentions monitoring

 - Monitoring Google Alerts

 - Customer feedback management and responses

-- Assist in driving more online recommendation campaigns.
+- Assisting in driving more online recommendation campaigns

 Think of social media as a platform that allows you to gain trust and build relationships with your target audience.
 Online reviews can also be used as a platform to build confidence back in a customer who may have written your business off because of a negative experience.
 When looking at a customer lifetime value and their potential for additional referrals, this could largely impact your business.
-Seeing as current statistics say only 14 percent of people trust advertisements but over 70 percent of people trust peer recommendations.
+Current statistics say only 14 percent of people trust advertisements yet more than 70 percent of people trust peer recommendations.

 You can easily turn “Word of Mouth” recommendations into “World of Mouth” by sharing comments left by others.
 Just remember, what you post online is written in ink, not pencil.
 What you write is permanent, so act professionally because you never know who could be reading what you’re posting.
 Don’t waste an opportunity to highlight how your company handles customer service.